friemen/reactnet/README.md

   pending-reactives.
 * Of the pending links take only those that are on the minimum topological level and are actually ready to be evaluated.
-* Consume all input reactive values of the links that are going to be evaluated.
+* Get next values from input reactive of the links that are going to be evaluated.
 * Evaluate all links on the same topological level, and collect results.
+* Consume all values unless a `:no-consume` entry is found in a result.
 * Look for completed reactives, invoke corresponding link complete-fns, and collect the results.
 * Update the network from the results, which basically means add /